Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon HD 6570 (OEM) 2GB should be a lot faster than the Radeon R7 240 overall. (explain)
+Memory BandwidthTheoretically, the Radeon HD 6570 (OEM) 2GB should perform a lot faster than the Radeon R7 240 in general. (explain)

-Texel RateThe Radeon HD 6570 (OEM) 2GB is a small bit (more or less 7%) better at anisotropic filtering than the Radeon R7 240. (explain)
+Texel RateThe Radeon HD 6570 (OEM) 2GB is a little bit (more or less 7%) better at anisotropic filtering than the Radeon R7 240. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison